NJDOT announces upcoming lane shifts

-(Trenton) The New Jersey Department of Transportation (NJDOT) today announced that temporary lane shifts will take effect this Monday January 15, 2007 to allow for the rehabilitation of the Route 35 Manasquan River Bridge between Brielle Borough, Monmouth County and Point Pleasant Beach, Ocean County.
+(Trenton) - NJDOT officials today announced that temporary lane shifts will take effect this Monday January 15, 2007 to allow for the rehabilitation of the Route 35 Manasquan River bridge between Brielle Borough, Monmouth County and Point Pleasant Beach, Ocean County.

 The first stage of construction will be done in the center third of the bridge effective January 15, 2007.
 The existing lanes will be shifted to the outer thirds of the structure to allow for the construction of the platforms, barriers, and gates, which must be operational by March 1, 2007.

 Traffic information will be made available to the public through five variable message signs (VMS) to alert motorists of pending construction activities.
 Two signs are dedicated to the Route 35 bridge, one is dedicated to the intersection of Route 35 and Route 88, one is dedicated to the Route 34 traffic at the intersection of Route 35, Route 34 and Route 70, and one is dedicated to the Route 70 traffic at the intersection of Route 35, Route 34 and Route 70.